cia14/cs161-website/assignments/README_example.txt

 can select items to buy, which will deduct money from your account and modify your health and enjoyment points by the corresponding amounts.

+The menu choices before you are:
+1: Purchase item
+2: Restock (once per game)
+3: Quit
+You have $50, 0 HP, and 0 EP.
+Your choice? __

-For example, the vending machine might display:
+If you select "Purchase item", the vending machine might display:

 ------------------------------------------
 1: (a) Nutter Butter ($1.00, 0.5 HP, 2 EP)